mrolims/pynamicalsys/docs/source/installation.rst

 Installation
 ============

-This section guides you through installing the **PyCandy** package.
+This section guides you through installing the **pynamicalsys** package.

 Prerequisites
 -------------